Contributed by: John Hoekstra, Vice President Sustainability & Cleantech, Schneider Electric Energy & Sustainability Services

 If pressed to find a silver lining, the relative value of the pandemic is that it has given us a unique opportunity to practice our global threat response; practice that will serve us when it comes to acting on climate change.
 We’ve learned how quickly and how radically we can implement broad spectrum social and financial measures.
 We’ve identified gaps in our systems, such as supply chain, that must be mitigated.
 We’ve also seen the speed and agility with which global business has pivoted, finding opportunities for operational experimentation and transformational innovation in this trying time.

 Albeit slowly—and as we figure out a new way of working—the world is thirsting to shift towards recovery, whether at the country level, the corporate level, or the individual level.
 For energy and sustainability professionals, that will mean getting back to the work of achieving increasingly ambitious goals around carbon abatement.
-The dip in carbon emissions during this crisis is almost certainly temporary, and efforts to stimulate the economy could have a rebound effect.
+The dip in carbon emissions during the crisis was temporary, and efforts to stimulate the economy are having a rebound effect.
 Now is an ideal time to ensure you have a clear, pragmatic, and cost-effective strategy and execution roadmap to achieve your goals in a recovery scenario.

 With that in mind, here are three observations to stimulate your thinking: